sercankulcu/sercankulcu.github.io/_thoughts/robert-greenes-the-48-laws-of-power.md

 date: 2017-02-12
 description: "A map of manipulation is useful even if you have no intention of becoming a manipulator."
 tags:
    - power
-  - manipulation
+   - trust
-  - social-awareness
+   - community
 ---

 Some books become dangerous when we read description as instruction.